vicboma1/Kotlin-Koans/README.md

 # Kotlin Koans  / WIP

-The "src" folder contains the resolved exercises of "https://github.com/jetbrains/workshop-jb" These are the simple solutions of the kotlin koans ON LINE.
+The "src" folder contains the resolved exercises of "https://github.com/jetbrains/workshop-jb" (WIP) These are the simple solutions of the kotlin koans ON LINE.
 If you want to add your answer, you can make a PR.

 ##Indexes